canisdibellum/G6-Mission-Inventory/README.md

 	 [ ] Make 100% Stable
 	 [ ] Add Features

-## Bug List: (Something acts like it isn't supposed to)
+## Minor Bug List: (doesn't effect functionality, just user-friendliness)
 	Add to Inventory: (ScanGui)
 	 [ ] "Add IL" GUI Controls too short for contained text
-	 [ ] Casing for "Item" needs to be handled
+	 [ ] Casing for "Item" (to include IL description) needs to be handled
+	 	- look more at StringUpper with "T" option

 	Inventory:
 	 [ ] "Export to Excel" not looking for MAC Addresses
 	 [ ] Still tries to generate Full 2062 when nothing issued
 	 [ ] BuildInventory needs to LV_Delete OHInventory before adding
- 	 [ ] bug: Single-Cell Edits for bottom 2 Rows are wonky
+	 [ ] Single-Cell Edits for bottom 2 Rows are wonky
+	 	- Looked into this, very troubling, may have to use LVM_GETITEMPOSITION instead, no idea how to do POINT structure and can still edit cells by edit row so this is low priority
 	 [ ] Figure out how to auto-size filter DDL's to fit contents
-	 [ ] Make Changes needs full inventory before enabling changes
-		[ ] See if that means FReset & BuildInventory or one or the other
-	 [ ] Edit multiple needs to runthrough and autohdr whatever columns got changed
+	 [ ] Edit multiple needs to runthrough and autohdr columns [ ] Make "Edit Cell" AutoHdr edited cell's column when OK pressed

 	On-Hand Inventory:
-	 [ ] When IL is checked, previously checked items in that location have QTY set to 0
 	 [ ] Issue Splashscreen delayed, make come up faster
-	 [ ] Issue Excel export doesn't include MAC Addresses
+	 [ ] Issue Excel export doesn't include MAC Addresses if not needed and vice versa
 		Verify Issue:
 		 [ ] when remove 1st Serial, it leaves white space at top
 		 [ ] Needs to handle scanning same serial twice